WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 <a name="insertAfterBlock" href="#insertAfterBlock">#</a> **insertAfterBlock**

-Generator used to insert an empty block before a given block.
+Generator used to insert an empty block after a given block.

 _Parameters_